Alright then, this is my first time reporting blogging income report.

 Now, I will not promise to post 20 articles a month, but whatever I do write about I will make sure it will be useful to someone out there looking for quality information on that topic.
 Whether it’s 5 articles a month, 10 or 20, I will assure you on the quality front.

 At the moment, my blog https://personalfinancefreedom.com has 52 articles with almost 40+ articles written in the last 2 months March and April of 2019.
 Like I said it takes a while to generate quality search engine and social traffic to these blog posts and keywords (6 months is the industry standard for peak Google traffic).

 Also, I have this love for blogging and personal finance space which keeps me going.

 I just love to share information in my own way (individual view and perspective) and reach out to my users.
 Blogging gives me a sense of satisfaction and accomplishment; after posting every single article.

-With that said, now let’s jump into the actual stats.
+With that said, now let’s jump into the actual stats and the income report.